joshuabenavidesV/Flight-Planner2.0/README.md

 ## ✨ Features

-- 🔎 Search for flights between major US airports on specific dates
+- 🔎 Search for flights between major airports on specific dates
 - 🌐 Live flight data from the Amadeus API
 - 👨‍👩‍👧‍👦 Only shows flights with enough bookable seats for your group
 - 🛫 Displays airline, route, departure/arrival times, stops, seats, and total cost